 Bose will give you everything you need to get out of the box.
 You get the soundbar, the power cable, and your remote control.
 You also get a wall bracket, which is great for wall mounting.

 The best thing about Sonos and their Sonos Beam is that you get everything in the Sonos Beam box.
 The box contains the soundbar as well as the power cable.
-You also get an HDMI cable and an HDMI to optical cables.
+You also get an HDMI wire and an HDMI to optical cables.

 These are useful if you want to connect the soundbar to your TV using an optical cable.
 If you have any questions, a CD can be used to help you set up the soundbar.